PhD survivor! Congratulations to Dr. Sonia Aristin

 After a decade in the Coffer Lab. senior scientist Enric Mocholi is heading back home to Valencia.
 Several generations of Coffers (2006-2024) joined to say goodbye.
 Enric has played an important role in the lab working on projects related to autophagy, metabolism and epigenetics, and co-supervising PhD students.
 We wish him success in setting up his own lab in Spain, and look forward to continued collaboration!

 PhD survivor!
-Congratulations to Alessandro Cutilli
+Congratulations to Dr. Alessandro Cutilli

 On October 17th, Alessnadro defended his PhD thesis titled: CD4+ and CD8+ behaviour in the landscape of intestinal damage: Prepare for trouble and make it double.
 Alessandro’s work investigated how CD4+ and CD8+ T lymphocytes behave during intestinal epithelial damage.
 Using co-cultures of human intestinal organoids and T cells, he examined chemotherapy's affect on intestinal cells and how this subsequently impacts T cell behaviour.
 Galectin-9 (Gal-9) was identified as a mediator that, when neutralized, reduces T cell proliferation and IFNγ production.
 Additionally he explored the effects of IFNγ-induced intestinal damage which was found to trigger the release of the chemokine CXCL11 promoting T cell migration.
 Finally Alessandro investigated T cell transcriptional repogramming in response to intestinal damage.
 These findings provide support for pre-clinical and prospective clinical investigations aimed at manipulating Gal-9 and CXCL11 to regulate T cell responses in the intestine.